 Find news article, written by kids, for early elementary students (perfect for practicing reading and understanding informational text).
 This free site offers daily news on current events along with in-depth special reports, polls to participate in, games and quizzes on a variety of topics.
 Scholastic News Online can be used alone or as an extension of the Scholastic Classroom Magazines.
 This site features easy-to-read news articles and articles of general interest.
 In addition, they offer videos that highlights some of the news items.
 Since many of the stories are written by children, they offer a unique perspective on current events.
 Regular news articles can be printed or emailed.
 Be sure to visit the Homework Hub for information students (and teachers) can use for getting organized, taking notes, writing and plagiarism, test taking tips, and research.
 Parent section offers tips for discussing current events with their child.

 In the ClassroomPut a link on your teacher web page for parents and students to access it at home or in study times at school.
 Preview the site to determine which news stories best suit your curriculum and the age of your students.
 Younger classes may need help reading some of the articles: use a projector so the news story can be read aloud as students follow along.
 Take a class vote after viewing the Vote Now!
 Poll and graph the class results.
 After posting the class vote, compare the class results with the results of the poll on the site.
-Have students create a simple infographic sharing their "new" news knowledge using Easel.ly, reviewed here or Venngage reviewed here.
-Have them practice writing their own "News for Kids by Kids" for a classroom publication, or have students use Page Flip-Flap (reviewed here) to turn their articles that can include images into an online book that allows for page turning!
+Have students create a simple infographic sharing their "new" news knowledge using Easel.ly, reviewed here, or Venngage, reviewed here.
+Have them practice writing their own "News for Kids by Kids" for a classroom publication using Ourboox, reviewed here.
+Ourboox creates beautiful page-flipping digital books in minutes, and you can embed video, music, animation, games, maps and more.

 This resource requires Adobe Flash.